apache/celeborn/docs/developers/workerexclusion.md

 - Connection exception happened

-In addition to exclude the `Worker`s locally, `ShuffleClient` also carries the cause of push failure with [Revive](../../developers/faulttolerant#handle-pushdata-failure) for `LifecycleManager` to also exclude the `Worker`s, see the section below.
+In addition to exclude the `Worker`s locally, `ShuffleClient` also carries the cause of push failure with [Revive](../../developers/faulttolerant#handle-pushdata-failure) to `LifecycleManager`, see the section below.

-Such strategy is aggressive, meaning false negative may happen.
-To rectify, `ShuffleClient` removes `Worker`s from the excluded list whenever an event happens that indicates some `Worker` is available, for example:
+Such strategy is aggressive, false negative may happen.
+To rectify, `ShuffleClient` removes a `Worker` from the excluded list whenever an event happens that indicates that `Worker` is available, for example:

 - When the `Worker` is allocated slots in register shuffle
 - When `LifecycleManager` says the `Worker` is available in response of Revive

-Currently, exclusion list in `ShuffleClient` is optional, users can configure using the following configs:
+Currently, exclusion in `ShuffleClient` is optional, users can configure using the following configs:

 `celeborn.client.push/fetch.excludeWorkerOnFailure.enabled`